aposacka/Microplastics_data-workflow-OPRP/README.md

-# Developing a wrokflow for microplastics data cleaning, validation and preparation for
+# Read me

-# exploratory data analysis & stats
+Welcome!

-Welcome,
+Here is where I start to record my journey into developing a wrokflow for microplastics data cleaning, validation and preparation for exploratory data analysis & stats

-Here is where I start to record my journey with microplastic data wrangling.
+Each markdown file describes